AliRezaJoodi/PIC_Projects/TextDisplay_LCD_USB/README.md

 Computer Interfacing:	UART to USB Converter
 Computer Software:	VB6

+Note: Included schematic and PCB layout with Proteus
+Note: It's a prototype and should get better

 ### Folder and Files Description
 It has included:
 - `Code_mikroC for PIC` (Code with C Language)